syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/Persistence.md

 The AutoComplete control has built-in support for serialization that can be enabled or disabled using the AutoSerialize property.

 The default serialization option is Isolated storage and the System.IO.IsolatedStorage routines normally store application specific encrypted entries under the 'C:\Documents and Settings\[USER name]\Local Settings\Application Data\IsolatedStorage\’ folder.
-All of the Essential Tools framework components use the 'Syncfusion.Runtime.Serialization.AppStateSerializer' class in the Shared library for Read/Write.
+All of the Essential Tools Framework components use the 'Syncfusion.Runtime.Serialization.AppStateSerializer' class in the Shared library for Read/Write.
 The AppStateSerializer is fully documented and can be initialized for different persistence mediums such as XML / Binary files, XML / Binary streams, and the Win32 Registry using its API.

 ## Persisting in XML file